What is a Forex Order?

 When to use a Stop Order?

 Ideally, you want to use stop order when you want to buy above resistance levels or sell below support levels.
-In other words, a stop order is great for breakout trading.
-If you’re expecting the market to break through a certain barrier we want to use a stop order.
+In other words, a stop order is great for breakout trading if you’re expecting the market to break through a particular barrier we want to use a stop order.

 For example, if the AUD/USD is in a strong uptrend but facing some resistance you want to place a buy stop order in anticipation of the trend resuming and the resistance giving up:

-Stop Orders are also referred to as a stop loss order.
-A stop loss order is used to limit the potential losses from a trade.
+Stop Orders are also called a stop-loss order.
+A stop-loss order is used to limit the potential losses from a trade.